theodoremoreland/OrderDashboard/README.md

 # Order Dashboard

-I grew concerned about how much money I was spending on DoorDash, but DoorDash didn't have tools that made it easy for me to get insight into my spending habits.
+I knew my DoorDash spending habits were bad, I wanted an exact measure of how bad my spending habits had become.
+DoorDash didn't have tools that made it easy for me to analyze said spending habits, perhaps the ignorance of customers like me is within their company's best interest.
+I rather enjoy being referred to as a "DoorDash VIP" when I can their customer support, but that's probably not a good thing.
 So, I wrote some scripts to get my order history data.
 Then I created my own analytics dashboard to visualize my spending habits in various ways.

 ## Table of Contents